Skip to Main Content

 Yes!
 Preventing parasites is far easier and more effective than treatment in most cases.
 Many heartworm medications for dogs also protect against whipworms.
 By providing your pet with monthly heartworm medication you could also be helping to protect your pet against a host of intestinal parasites including whipworms, hookworms and roundworms.
 Ask your vet for information on how best to protect your dog.

-At Companion Pet Clinic of Arizona we also offer a selection of prevention products to help protect your dog against intestinal parasites.
+At Companion Pet Clinic of Gold Canyon we also offer a selection of prevention products to help protect your dog against intestinal parasites.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If your dog is experiencing symptoms related to whipworms contact our Gold Canyon veterinarians to book an examination for your canine companion.
+If your dog is experiencing symptoms related to whipworms contact our Gold Canyon, Arizona veterinarians to book an examination for your canine companion.

 New Patients Welcome